Pometry/Raphtory/docs/user-guide/views/6_filtering.md

 ```

+!!!
+Note
+    As the above example shows, you must use the bitwise operators `&` and `|` instead of `and` and `or` when combining filter expressions.
+For more information on logical operators consult the [Python Mapping of Operators to Functions](https://docs.python.org/3/library/operator.html#mapping-operators-to-functions).

 ## Cybersecurity scenario

 Consider a cybersecurity team investigating the impact of a CVE on your companies servers.
 They might use Raphtory to filter for nodes which function as public facing servers and that have a specific operating system.
 This would give the security team a view that contains only nodes that might be vulnerable.